 The language of the proceeding is English, being the language of the Registration Agreement, as per paragraph 11(a) of the Rules.

 4. Factual Background

-The Complainant is DPDgroup International Services GmbH & Co.
-KG, a German company operating in the field of parcel delivery and owning several trademark registrations for DPD, among which:
+The Complainant is William Hill Organization Limited, a United Kingdom company operating in the field of gaming and betting, owning several trademark registrations for WILLIAM HILL, among which the following ones: